jhuus/HawkEars-TensorFlow/README.md

 python analyze.py -h
 ```

-After running analysis, you can view the output by opening an audio file in Audacity, clicking File / Import / Labels and selecting the generated label file:
+After running analysis, you can view the output by opening an audio file in Audacity, clicking File / Import / Labels and selecting the generated label file.
+Audacity should then look something like this:

 ![](audacity-labels.png)